samuelaguilera/fresh-forms-for-gravity/readme.txt

 * Improved ACF support by requesting the field content only for supported types.
 * Added a settings page for optional settings.
-* Filter freshforms_acf_support is now deprecated in favor or the new settings page.
+* Filter freshforms_acf_support is now deprecated in favor of the new settings page.

 = 1.4.17 =